V-Sekai/godot-http-gltf2-binary/README.md

 2. **Configure DDS Image Writer:**

-   The `latest.v-sekai-editor-153` includes the DDS image writer with the `?compatible` flag for VRChat streaming.
+   The godot engine editor includes the DDS image writer with the `?compatible` flag for VRChat streaming.

 3. **Set Up Network Proxy:**